framedsc/Sitesource/markdown/GeneralGuides/relit.md

 </div>
 <br>

 ## Detail shadow - Spotlight only
-Looks to be the definition of the shadow.
-As with the other properties, results using different values might variate from game to game.
+Looks to be the resolution of the shadow.
+As with the other properties, results using different values might vary from game to game.

 <div class="slider container" style="aspect-ratio: 16/9">
   <div class="slider__img slider__img-after">